Bayer hints at shrinking cash call for Monsanto takeover funding

 Bayer has agreed to sell seed and herbicide businesses for 5.9 billion euros ($7 billion) to BASF, which analysts have said was richly priced.

-So far this year Bayer has also grossed about 4.7 billion euros from selling blocks of share in Covestro (1COV.DE), the plastics business with which it is severing ties.
+So far this year Bayer has also grossed about 4.7 billion euros from selling blocks of share in Covestro, the plastics business with which it is severing ties.

 Reporting by Ludwig Burger; Editing by Maria Sheahan